rwboyer/octoblog/source/_posts/2010-10-09-color-spaces-and-aperture-3.md

 title: Color Spaces And Aperture 3
 comments: true
 categories:
+- Aperture 3
 - Apple Aperture
 - Articles
-- General Photography
-- Aperture 3
-- Apple Aperture
 - color management
 - color space
+- General Photography
 ---
 I have received a ton of questions regarding Aperture 3 color spaces over the last week or so.
 Been busy so I haven't posted a whole lot - sorry.
 Anyway...
 I am going to try to answer a gaggle of questions, throwing some Apple specific tidbits, and hopefully give you a healthy dose of confidence regarding color in one fell swoop of Super Simple Stuff™.